Produce

 7-10 days

-Wash, pat dry, wrap loosely in a damp paper towel, and place in a plastic bag or airtight container in the crisper drawer.
-Alternatively, place stems in a glass of water, cover loosely with a plastic bag, and refrigerate.
+Store fresh parsley in the refrigerator.
+For best results, wrap unwashed parsley in a damp paper towel and place in a plastic bag, or place stems in a glass of water, cover loosely with a plastic bag, and refrigerate.

 Freezer